-Healing Forest is a journey to discover the magical healing powers of nature.
-To find ways to reconnect people with nature.
+Healing Forest is a journey to discover the remarkable healing powers of nature.
+To find new ways that bring people and forests closer to each other.
 Join us in this exploration of fascinating forests and inspiring stories of healing from nature.

 Our aim is simple.
 Helping people heal.
 Helping Forests heal.